leandromoreira/redlock-rb/README.md

 # Redlock - A ruby distributed lock using redis.

-Distributed locks are a very useful primitive in many environments where different processes require to operate with shared resources in a mutually exclusive way.
+> Distributed locks are a very useful primitive in many environments where different processes require to operate  with shared resources in a mutually exclusive way.
+>

-There are a number of libraries and blog posts describing how to implement a DLM (Distributed Lock Manager) with Redis, but every library uses a different approach, and many use a simple approach with lower guarantees compared to what can be achieved with slightly more complex designs.
+> There are a number of libraries and blog posts describing how to implement a DLM (Distributed Lock Manager) with Redis, but every library uses a different approach, and many use a simple approach with lower guarantees compared to what can be achieved with slightly more complex designs.

-This lib is an attempt to provide an implementation to a proposed distributed locks with Redis.
-Totally inspired by: [Redis topic distlock](http://redis.io/topics/distlock)
+This is an implementation of a proposed [distributed lock algorithm with Redis](http://redis.io/topics/distlock).It stated as a forke from [antirez implementation.](https://github.com/antirez/redlock-rb)

 ## Installation